 - The Disney Princess franchise has its share of examples:

-- Snow White and the Seven Dwarves has the iconic scene where her singing attracts the birds and friendly Woodland Creatures, and drives home the point that she's a Princess Classic who's a Friend to All Living Things, if that hadn't already been made abundantly clear earlier.
+- Snow White and the Seven Dwarfs has the iconic scene where her singing attracts the birds and friendly woodland creatures and drives home the point that she's a Princess Classic who's a Friend to All Living Things, if that hadn't already been made abundantly clear earlier.

 - Sleeping Beauty has similar scenes where Princess Aurora sings to (and dances with) Woodland Creatures, but her Beautiful Singing Voice is Enforced as the "gift of song" was one of the three gifts given to her by her Fairy Godmothers at birth.

 - Ariel in The Little Mermaid has this as a central plot point.
 Her singing voice is the one thing Ursula takes away from her before turning her into a human.
 Later, her voice is the one thing that makes Prince Eric remember her as the girl who saved his life when he shipwrecked at sea.

 - While The Great Mouse Detective and Doctor Dawson visit the seedy seamen's pub, the rowdy patrons fall silent when the chanteuse Kitty Mouse takes the stage and begins "Let Me Be Good To You".
 They regain their raucous fervor after Kitty's tone-shift turns her act into a striptease.

 - Sing revolves around a struggling theater manager, who tries to drum up an audience via a talent competition.
 There are, of course, some duds, and some tolerably good prospects, but also some genuinely engaging comers: Ash the rocking porcupine, Mike the crooner mouse, Johnny the tenor gorilla, Rosita the sonorous pig, and Meena the glorious elephant.
 This talent pool is so good that the audience doesn't seem to mind that the theater is a shambles.